Sotorasib

 Sotorasib, sold under the brand names Lumakras and Lumykras, is an anti-cancer medication used to treat non-small-cell lung cancer.
 It targets a specific mutation, G12C, in the protein K-Ras encoded by gene KRAS which is responsible for various forms of cancer.
 Sotorasib is an inhibitor of the RAS GTPase family.

 The most common side effects include diarrhea, musculoskeletal pain, nausea, fatigue, liver damage and cough.
+The most common adverse reactions for sotorasib used in combination with panitumumab include rash, dry skin, diarrhea, stomatitis, fatigue, and musculoskeletal pain.

-Sotorasib is the first approved targeted therapy for tumors with any KRAS mutation, which accounts for approximately 25% of mutations in non-small cell lung cancers.
-KRAS G12C mutations occur in about 13% of patients with non-small cell lung cancers.
+Sotorasib is the first approved targeted therapy for people with tumors with any KRAS mutation, which accounts for approximately 25% of mutations in non-small cell lung cancers.
+KRAS G12C mutations occur in about 13% of people with non-small cell lung cancers.
+While KRAS G12 mutations are common in pancreatic cancer, only 1-2% of pancreatic cancer patients have a G12C mutation, limiting the utility of sotorasib in this cancer.

 Sotorasib was approved for medical use in the United States in May 2021, and in the European Union in January 2022.
 The US Food and Drug Administration considers it to be a first-in-class medication.

 Medical uses

-Sotorasib is indicated for the treatment of adults with KRAS G12C-mutated locally advanced or metastatic non-small cell lung cancer, as determined by a Food and Drug Administration-approved test, who have received at least one prior systemic therapy.
+In the US, sotorasib is indicated for the treatment of adults with KRAS G12C-mutated locally advanced or metastatic non-small cell lung cancer, as determined by a Food and Drug Administration (FDA)-approved test, who have received at least one prior systemic therapy.
+It is also indicated, in combination with panitumumab, for the treatment of adults with KRAS G12C-mutated metastatic colorectal cancer as determined by an FDA-approved test, who have received prior fluoropyrimidine-, oxaliplatin- and irinotecan-based chemotherapy.